ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-requesting-data.rst

 At boot ArduPilot will populate the initial message intervals from files found in either ROMFS or in the filesystem.

-On ChibiOS-based boards the SD card will be searched for specially-named files in the APM subdirectory.
+On ChibiOS-based boards (with more than 1MB of flash) the SD card will be searched for specially-named files in the root directory.

 Each mavlink channel is configured in a separate configuration file.
 The first serial port configured as mavlink is channel 0, the second serial port channel 1 etc.